rmscode/binary-garden/docs/hardware/dell-emc.md

 ### Saving the running configuration

 The running config contains the current system configuration.
-If you do not copy the running config to the startup config, any changes that you made will not be saved and will be lost after a reboot.
+If you do not copy (save) the running config to the startup config, any changes that you made will be lost after a reboot.

 Save the running config to the startup config on the internal flash: